anirudh-hegde/sim-matrix/README.md

    ```
    Open [https://localhost:5366](https://localhost:5366) in your browser to view the project.

-Also you can checkout Docker image on DockerHub: [simmatrix](https://hub.docker.com/repository/docker/anirudh06/simmatrix/general)
 ### Steps to run the Docker image:
 1. Pull the image from Dockerhub:
 ```bash